Frequently Asked Questions

 For more information feel free to call us.
 We’re here to help

-How do I get a Utah Med Card?
+What will I need to qualify for a new Utah Med Card?

 Alzheimer’s disease

-Chronic Non-Malignant Pain: pain lasting longer than two weeks that is not adequately managed, in the qualified medical provider’s opinion, despite treatment attempts using conventional medications other than opioids or opiates or physical interventions
+Chronic Non-Malignant Pain: pain lasting longer than two weeks that is not adequately managed, in the qualified medical provider’s opinion, despite treatment attempts using conventional medications other than opioids or opiates or physical interventions.
+Please note, most patients in Utah qualify with this category.
+If you complete your intake form and document current medications and past conventional treatments, medical records are usually not necessary.

 Amyotrophic Lateral Sclerosis (ALS)